alexandre-touret/api-first-workshop/docs/workshop.md

 }
 ```

-#### 👀 Pinpoint drawbacks
+#### Pinpoint drawbacks

-A bunch of examples:
+For instance:

-* How the error descriptions stick to their implementation?
+* How the error descriptions sticks to their implementation?
 * How to avoid gaps between the specification and the implementation?
 * How to design & validate the API prior to coding it?
   ...